aleks-zs/million-dollar-app/README.md

 # million-dollar-app
 ## TkInter Antipyrylazo 3 Application Painter
 In 1994 Damien Hirst painted a picture called 'Antipyrylazo 3' which was sold for over a million US dollars. <br />
-This application recreates this painting based on it.
+This application creates a painting based on it.

 ### To start:
 Prerequisites: <br />